calvinwonpark/openai-projects/founder-copilot/README.md

 - Intelligent routing to the right specialist
 - Data isolation (each assistant has its own knowledge base)
 - Scope enforcement (assistants defer to others for out-of-scope questions)
-- Consult-then-decide for ambiguous or high-risk queries
+- Consult-then-decide for ambiguous or high-risk queries (primary answers, reviewer provides Devil's Advocate critique)
 - Parallel ensemble for low-confidence queries

 #### Option B: Single Assistant (Legacy)